bpkennedy/giftable/README.md

 2. `git clone https://github.com/bpkennedy/giftable.git`
 3. `cd giftable`
 4. `bower install` and then `npm install`
-5. `grunt` and then `grunt watch` to start the local webserver.
+5. `grunt` and then `grunt serve` to start the local webserver.
 This will use LiveReload to watch for file changes and automatically refresh the browser.

+# Building and Deploying

+As new bower modules are installed, using the common `bower install xxx --save`, you need to inject these into your index.html file via the `<!-- usemin -->` blocks in the html.
+To do this, simply ensure that the module is in your bower.json dependencies section and then do a `grunt wireep`.

+We can use the Yo/Angularfire generator to perform a Build which will create the `dist` folder.
+You can do `grunt build` to do this.

+Finally, this application is being hosted in Firebase's free app hosting.
+The configuration can be found in the `firebase.json` file.
+The command to deploy is `firebase deploy`.

 ## Testing